 Limonene is a monoterpene a major compound in the oil of citrus fruit peels.
 It is also found in resin of conifers.
 It has several potential health benefits found in a series of studies conducted.
-These potential benefits to health include: anti-inflammatory, anti-antioxidant and even anti-cancer properties.
+These potential benefits to health include: anti-inflammatory, anti-antioxidant and it has been suggested potentially even anti-cancer properties.

 Is a component of the essential oil from the flowering cones of the Hops plant.
 In fact it’s name is from the Latin name of the Hops plant (Humulus Lupulus).
 It is also found in common garden Sage and Spear and Peppermint.
 Studies have linked Humulene to anti-tumour and anti-bacterial health benefits.